Revelers at the annual Festivals Acadiens et Creoles

 The historic Roman Catholic St. John’s Cathedral

-An accordion player overlooking the crown at the Festivals Acadiens et Creoles
+An accordion player overlooking the crowd at the Festivals Acadiens et Creoles

 Come for the food, stay for the local flavor